The Riftwar Cycle: Other media

+The videogames Betrayal at Krondor and Return to Krondor were developed with input from Feist and take place during the Riftwar cycle, their stories were also novelized by Feist as part of his Riftwar Legacy books.

-On February 2, 2022, Six Studios, a production company started by Jeff Huang and Carl Choi, announced it would develop the first six books in The Riftwar Saga into a TV series.
+On February 2, 2022, Six Studios, a production company started by Jeff Huang and Carl Choi, announced it would develop the first six books in The Riftwar Cycle into a TV series.
 Hannah Friedman, Jacob Pinion and Nick Bernardone are attached to write.